-FTA evaluates mobility improvements for Core Capacity projects as the total number of linked trips on the existing line in the project corridor today, with extra weight given to trips made by transit dependent persons.
+FTA evaluates mobility improvements for Core Capacity projects as the total number of linked trips on the existing line in the project corridor today, with five times the weight given to trips made by transit dependent persons.
 Linked trips include all trips made on the existing line in the project corridor whether the rider boards or alights on the project or elsewhere in the transit system.
 Trips made by transit dependent persons are defined in one of two ways: as trips made by persons in households having no cars or as trips made by persons living in households in the lowest income bracket as defined locally.

-FTA is proposing to increase the weight given to trips made on the project by transit dependent persons in the consideration of mobility benefits.
-The current measure assigns a weight of two in the calculation.
-FTA is proposing to assign a weight of five to trips made by transit dependent persons.
-This proposal supports the goals identified in the DOT Equity Action Plan, the Justice 40 Initiative (Executive Order 14008), and Executive Order 14096.
-Transit dependent persons may face transportation insecurity, defined by DOT as the "condition in which people are unable to regularly and reliably satisfy the travel necessary to meet the needs of daily life," due to transportation costs, lacking transit options, or both.
+The weight given to trips made on the project by transit dependent persons supports the goals identified in the DOT Equity Action Plan15, the Justice 40 Initiative (Executive Order 14008), and Executive Order 14096.16 Transit dependent persons may face transportation insecurity, defined by DOT as the "condition in which people are unable to regularly and reliably satisfy the travel necessary to meet the needs of daily life," due to transportation costs, lacking transit options, or both.
 The majority of U.S. households in the lowest income quintile have limited to no access to transit, while spending more than 25 percent of their annual income on transportation.
 CIG projects can significantly expand access to reliable, affordable transportation and in turn, access to key destinations such as employment, education, grocery stores, and health care.
 By increasing the weight given to trips made by transit dependent persons, FTA is emphasizing the project's anticipated benefits to riders facing transportation insecurity.

-The mobility improvements measure is computed by adding the number of existing (not forecast) linked transit trips in the project corridor taken by non-transit dependent persons with the number of existing
+The mobility improvements measure is computed by adding the number of existing (not forecast) linked transit trips in the project corridor taken by non-transit dependent persons with the number of existing (not forecast) linked transit trips taken by transit dependent persons multiplied by a factor of five, thereby giving extra weight to these trips.